Aukh District: Homecoming

 Aukhovtsam who managed to get into their foothill villages, were harassed.
 They were not registered in tribal villages for 10–15 years, did not provide work, were forcibly evicted and arrested; their houses were demolished, families were terrorized, children of Aukhov Chechens were not allowed to go to school.
 Only Aukh Chechens managed to bury the dead in their ancestral cemeteries.
 In 1963, by the authorities of Dagestan, by resolution N 254, the “passport regime” and “the strictest observance of the law” were abolished.

 Since returning to their homeland, Aukhov Chechens demanded complete rehabilitation from the leadership of the RSFSR and the USSR, the return of all native Aukhov settlements and the restoration of Aukh district and village names, permission to resettle in those villages to those whose parents lived there before the deportation of 1944.

 The leaders of the Dagestan Autonomous Soviet Socialist Republic observed a desire to restrict the rights of the arriving Chechen population and to protect their own people.
 On July 16, 1958, the Council of Ministers of the Republic adopted Resolution No. 254, according to which the Aukh workers had no right to settle in the villages of the Novolaksky and Kazbek districts of the Dagestan Autonomous Soviet Socialist Republic.
 A rigid passport regime was introduced in relation to the return of the deportation of Chechen-Aukhov workers.
 Chechens who arrived in Novolaksky and Kazbekovsky districts were not prescribed.
 The Ministry of Internal Affairs and the Supreme Council of the Dagestan Autonomous Soviet Socialist Republic were instructed to "take measures to strictly observe the passport regime and protect public order in these areas, bringing violators of the law to state responsibility."
 In 1963, this decree was officially repealed.

-Occupation

-Dagestan peoples enthusiastically took the opportunity to improve their financial situation by occupying lands that had previously belonged to the Chechens.
-They began to move quickly and en masse, almost immediately covering the shortage of the population in the regions attached to Dagestan.
-The inhabitants of the mountainous part of Dagestan were especially active during the relocation.
-A total of 19,740 households (61 thousand people) were resettled in 1944, which accounted for 17% of the total mountain area of the Dagestan Autonomous Soviet Socialist Republic.

-With such a scale and rate of settlement of the former Chechen districts, there was no solidarity of the Dagestanis with their evicted neighbors for their moral support. disagreement with the decision of the party-state authorities.

-If it still happened that you were deported, so why not take the opportunity to improve your life and financial situation.
-Apparently, this is how the Dagestanis reasoned, who left their ancestral villages to settle in new places, where the centuries-old history of Chechens in the North Caucasus had just ended.